Mt. Fuji & Fuji Five Lakes Itinerary

 Rental Car in Fuji Five Lakes

-Where To Stay in The Fuji Five Lakes Area
+Where To Stay in the Fuji Five Lakes Area

 Konansou

 The first place we stayed for our Mt.
 Fuji itinerary was Konansou.
 Konansou is a luxury ryokan in Kawaguchiko.
 We opted to stay in one of their Lake View rooms instead of the Mt.
 Fuji view room because it was slightly less expensive and since we traveled to Fuji during the summer there was limited visibility to see Fuji-san.
-However, if we had been traveling during prime viewing time, we definitely would have splurged a bit more for an Mt.
+However, if we had been traveling during prime viewing time, we definitely would have splurged a bit more for a Mt.
 Fuji view room.

 Although Konansou has rooms with private onsen, we stayed in a room without a private onsen and booked a visit to the private onsen in the hotel.
-From the private onsen, we actually were able to catch a glimpse of Fuji!
+From the private onsen, we were able to catch a glimpse of Fuji!

 Things to Do in Fuji Five Lakes